 Morna is the traditional music of Cape Verde, being similar to Portuguese Fado it is atmospheric.
 You will find performances of Morna in many bars on all the islands; however, Mindelo is likely to offer the most choice.
 It is not uncommon for entertainment to start fairly late in the evening and around the Christmas and New Year period there tend to be more events to enjoy.

 Festivals in Cape Verde are common – colourful, lively occasions when local people let their hair down.
 The festivals are dotted throughout the year, but the biggest is in São Vicente in February when they let rip Rio style.
-A Gay Pride event also takes place in Mindelo (São Vicente) in June.
+A Gay Pride event also sometimes takes place in Mindelo (São Vicente) in June.

 Quiet restful holidays, even within the larger towns, are possible.
 If entertainment is not something you are looking for, then many of the smaller islands, such as Maio, Fogo or Brava might suit you.
 On these islands you will find occasional music events in local bars, but it is gentle and relaxing.
 Given the warm climate open air events are quite common.

-However, entertainment in Cape Verde can be passive or active.
+Entertainment in Cape Verde can be passive or active.

-But entertainment in Cape Verde is not just an evening pastime.
+Entertainment in Cape Verde is not just an evening pastime.
 Activities are varied and many involve the sea.
 This is not surprising for a country comprising 10 islands.
 However, water sports are not all that is available to the visitor.
 Excursions can be arranged on most of the islands, some touring in vehicles, some boat tours and some walking tours.
 There are also some nighttime tours to see the stars or observe the turtles (turtle tours are only between June and September).